Denilseven/Denilseven/README.md

 Hi!!
-I'm @Denilseven.
+I'm Denilseven.
-I’m interested in game development and stuff, I'm currently learning C# (for Unity Engine).
+I’m interested in game development and stuff, I'm currently getting better at C# (for Unity Engine).
-You can reach me by sending a message to Denil7#4450 on Discord.
+- You can reach me by sending a message to @denilseven on Twitter.

 <!---
 Denilseven/Denilseven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.